 Community and economic development, health and human services, environment and education.

-Southeast United States (Including programs serving KY, WV, VA, TN, NC, AK, LA, MS, AL, GA, SC, and FL.)
+Southeast United States (Including programs serving KY, WV, VA, TN, NC, AR, LA, MS, AL, GA, SC, and FL.)

 No grants are made to individuals or for loans.
 A minimum of three years must elapse between grant awards.